NordlichtS/W3X-RA3-shaders-for-max2023/README.md

 # W3X-RA3-shaders-for-max2023
 Rewritten RedAlert3 shaders for 3dsmax 2017-2023, so you can assign, preview and export materials when making mods just like those back in 3dsMax9

+It appears the updated 2023 w3x exporter on w3dhub has one annoying flaw: cannot use shaders from the game's sdk.
+No preview and no parameter export can be such a hassle for modders.
+This repository aim to fix (or should i say bypass) this flaw.

 How to use:

-Download any of these FX files as you need (don't compile them) put them in any folder, and choose the shader you need in 3dsmax compact material editor.
+Download any of these FX files as you need (do NOT compile them!
+3dsmax need to read the source HLSL code to show you its parameter editors) put them in any folder, and choose the shader you need in 3dsmax compact material editor.

 Basically the same workflow as those in (outdated) 3dsmax 9
 ![alt text](https://github.com/NordlichtS/W3X-RA3-shaders-for-max2023/blob/main/shader%20param%20objects.png?raw=true)